QUICKLY BUILD LASTING GARDENING SKILLS * GROW YOUR THRIVING DREAM GARDEN NOW

 Landscape fabric won’t end your weeds.

-Weed barrier (aka landscape fabric) sounds like the perfect solution for reducing garden maintenance.
+Weed barrier (aka landscape fabric or weed cloth) sounds like the perfect solution for reducing garden maintenance.
 Unfortunately, it isn’t.
-And, it can even end up causing more headaches and ugliness than you might imagine.
+And, it can even cause more headaches and ugliness than you might imagine.

 Perennials and ground covers will try to spread as they mature.
 Either the weed barrier will strangle them or they’ll pop new holes in the barrier or they’ll spread under the barrier, heaving it skyward for all to see.